English Missal

-The English Missal (sometimes referred to as the Knott Missal) is a translation of the Roman Missal used by some Anglo-Catholic parish churches.
-After its publication by W. Knott & Son Limited in 1912, The English Missal was rapidly endorsed by the growing Ritualist movement of Anglo-Catholic clergy, who viewed the liturgies of the Book of Common Prayer as insufficient expressions of fully Catholic worship.
-The translation of the Roman Missal from Latin into the stylized Elizabethan Early Modern English of the Book of Common Prayer allowed clergy to preserve the use of the vernacular language while adopting the Roman Catholic texts and liturgical rubrics.
+The English Missal (sometimes referred to as the Knott Missal) is an English-language translation of the pre-Vatican II Latin Missale Romanum used by some Anglo-Catholic parish churches.
+After its first publication by W. Knott & Son in 1912, The English Missal was rapidly endorsed by the growing "Ritualist" faction within the Anglo-Catholic clergy, which leaned Anglo-Papalist and viewed the liturgies of the Book of Common Prayer as insufficient expressions of fully Catholic worship.
+The translation of the Roman Missal from Latin into the stylized Elizabethan Early Modern English of the Book of Common Prayer allowed such clergy to adopt Roman Catholic texts and liturgical rubrics in a dignified form of the vernacular tongue familiar to the Church of England.

-The only difference in content from the Roman Missal of the time is The English Missals inclusion of certain texts from the Book of Common Prayer, including optional prayers from the ordinary of the Prayer Book's Communion Service and the lessons for Sundays and major feast days from the Prayer Book's lectionary, which were themselves taken from the earlier Sarum Use Mass of pre-Reformation England.
+The only difference in content from the (Latin) Roman Missal of the time is The English Missals inclusion of certain texts from the Book of Common Prayer, including optional prayers from the ordinary of the Prayer Book's Communion Service and the lessons for Sundays and major feast days from the Prayer Book's lectionary, which were themselves taken from the earlier Sarum Use Mass of pre-Reformation England.

 After the Public Worship Regulation Act 1874 threatened imprisonment for priests using ritualist liturgical practices, a custom arose of the celebrant saying the Roman Canon in Latin to himself silently (i.e., sotto voce, in a soft voice) in addition to saying the official texts of the Book of Common Prayer aloud.
 While enforcement of the Public Worship Regulation Act ended in 1906, the custom persisted, due in part to the fact that in the pre-Vatican II Roman Rite the Canon of the Mass was always said likewise quietly.
 For this reason, the Latin text of the Canon of the Mass was included in The English Missal in addition to the English translation.

 The English Missal went through five editions.
 The first four were based on the Roman Missal of Pius V as revised until the time of Pope Pius X. The last edition includes the revised Roman Catholic Holy Week of 1958.
 One American edition includes material that conforms to the American 1928 Book of Common Prayer.